kurapica/IGAS/Loop/README.md

 		-- Error : attempt to call method 'Hi' (a nil value) obj:Hi()

-* Any global vars with no function values should be kept in the class definition's environment, so we can used it again :
+* Any global variables with no function values should be kept in the class definition's environment, so we can used it again :

 		class "A"
 			_Objs = _Objs or {}